cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Image Issue Parameters
 --------------------------

-Optional arguments for image issue types can be provided in dictionary format corresponding to each image issue.
+To customize optional parameters for specific image issue types, you can provide a dictionary format corresponding to each image issue.
+The following codeblock demonstrates how to specify optional parameters for all image issues.
+However, it's important to note that providing optional parameters for specific image issues is not mandatory.
+If no specific parameters are provided, defaults will be used for those issues.

 .. code-block:: python

     image_issue_types_kwargs = {
         "dark": {"threshold": 0.32}, # `threshold` argument for dark issue type.
 Non-negative floating value between 0 and 1, lower value implies fewer samples will be marked as issue and vice versa.
-        "light": {"threshold": 0.05}, # `threshold` argument for dark issue type.
+        "light": {"threshold": 0.05}, # `threshold` argument for light issue type.
 Non-negative floating value between 0 and 1, lower value implies fewer samples will be marked as issue and vice versa.
-        "blurry": {"threshold": 0.29}, # `threshold` argument for dark issue type.
+        "blurry": {"threshold": 0.29}, # `threshold` argument for blurry issue type.
 Non-negative floating value between 0 and 1, lower value implies fewer samples will be marked as issue and vice versa.
-        "low_information": {"threshold": 0.3}, # `threshold` argument for dark issue type.
+        "low_information": {"threshold": 0.3}, # `threshold` argument for low_information issue type.
 Non-negative floating value between 0 and 1, lower value implies fewer samples will be marked as issue and vice versa.
-        "odd_aspect_ratio": {"threshold": 0.35}, # `threshold` argument for dark issue type.
+        "odd_aspect_ratio": {"threshold": 0.35}, # `threshold` argument for odd_aspect_ratio issue type.
 Non-negative floating value between 0 and 1, lower value implies fewer samples will be marked as issue and vice versa.
-        "odd_size": {"threshold": 10.0}, # `threshold` argument for dark issue type.
+        "odd_size": {"threshold": 10.0}, # `threshold` argument for odd_size issue type.
 Non-negative integer value between starting from 0, unlike other issues, here higher value implies fewer samples will be selected.
     }

 .. note::